fossabot/polyaxon-helper/README.md

 # Polyaxon-helper

-A python helper library to report metrics and communicate with Polyaxon.
+Polyaxon helper is a lightweight python library to report metrics and communicate information with Polyaxon.

 ## Installation